 Below are a couple tables showing a a few of the companies that offer coverage to cover the cost of funeral and burial expenses.
 While you specific age may not be quoted, it will give you a general idea how much insurance may cost.

-For improved accuracy, may I again suggest you use our Burial Insurance Quote Tool on this page which will give you free instant quotes for both “simplified issue” (90% of seniors) and “guaranteed acceptance” (10% of seniors).
+For improved accuracy, may I again suggest you use our Burial Insurance Quote Tool on this page which will give you free instant quotes for both “simplified issue” (85% of seniors) and “graded benefit or guaranteed acceptance life insurance” (15% of seniors).

-When you are ready to consult with us or purchase, give us a call and we will walk you thru everything to make sure you get the best deal your family.
+When you are ready select a policy, we do recommend you give us a call.
+We will walk you thru everything to make sure you get the best deal your family.

 Simplified Issue Whole Life Quote Comparison